-How to convert Illustrator symbols to other formats such as PNG and PDF SVG etc for other apps
+How to convert / export Illustrator symbols and shapes to other formats such as PNG and PDF tutorial

-This is a tutorial showing how to convert Illustrator symbols to PNG (raster) PDF (vector format) etc. AI documents, unlike PSD, are not well supported and access to the library features of the AI documents are limited only to Illustrator (I have never see another application that can read or access the library swatches / symbols etc).
-Take the preset from the palette and add to the artboard and then object menu and expand.
+This is a tutorial showing how to convert Illustrator symbols to PNG (raster) PDF Vector format) etc. AI documents, unlike PSD, are not well supported and access to the library features of the AI documents are limited only to Illustrator (I have never see another application that can read or access the library swatches / symbols etc).

 Drag symbol to the artboard from the symbols panel

 Now choose the means to export such as PNG or PDF etc (see below for some possible ways)

 The PNG format can be saved using the export command as well as via the save for the web and select the PNG option.
 You can also use the expand selection command (file menu) and just export the selected items.

 With the save for web command, you can clip to the current artboard (though in many cases I always add a background to define the size of the rectangle which matches the artboard anyway as I do not like white backgrounds with the my paths on web pages which is a personal preference, of course).
 You can set to interlaced (I generally do) as well as set the number of colors and in most cases I use about 16 or 32 as often 8 always looks a little coarse on web pages unless there really are only 8 or less colors.
 There are many other settings available.

 You can save to PDF via the file save as command and set the compatibility such as PDF 1.5 as well as preserve the editing, embed page thumbnails, compression etc. Generally with the presets, there are no images involved so many of the settings can be ignored and also no fonts.
 If you create a number of artboards for the presets and have a preset on each of the artboards then you can save a multi-page PDF which may or may not prove very useful in any other application.

 Generally, I save each artboard to a multiple PDFs as that means the PDFs can be easily read in many more apps.